Sunday, August 20, 2017

 I will come on another day and check out the logistics when a Cruise Ship has docked as I want to be willing and ready for my 1st Fukuoka Tour.
 At present I have the Full Day Driving Tour which can accomodate up to 7 passengers but I also have the half day walking and public transport Gourmet and Culture Tour.
 Stay posted as I will have updates on both tours and its features in the next couple of weeks or so.

-In the meantime please click on this link here to see the Fukuoka Cruise Terminal on a map:
+In the meantime please look below to see the Fukuoka Cruise Terminal on a map:

 Please click on the photos below to enlarge.